PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.5

+DONE - fixed - BlockEvents don't not run unless auto features are enabled

+DONE - Hook mcMMO up to the explosion events

 DONE: CMI currency is not working correctly with vault and prison (Monzter)
 - Unable to test since it is a premium plugin. :(
 - Turned out the CMI version of vault he downloaded didn't work.
 Had to use the injector.